logoThe Mall, London

 Is there a future for the British Monarchy ?

-NEWS - 5th February 2024 - Buckingham Palace has just announced that King Charles has cancer.
-He has had to give up all public engagements, but will continue his work as KIng.
-He has begun treatment in a London hospital, and is confident that he will be able to return to normal activity in due course.
+NEWS - Cancer - February 2024 - Buckingham Palace announced that King Charles had cancer.
+He had had to give up all public engagements, but continued his work as KIng.
+He went through treatment in a London hospital, and returned to normal activity in the summer..

 Click here to open vocabulary guide